aevilla160/hpc_docs/docs/office_hour.md

 ## JupyterHub Office Hour Q/A <!-- {docsify-ignore} -->

 Getting started with Jupyterhub as a student for a class?
 Thinking about integrating JupyterHub into  your class as a faculty or lecturer?
-Come join the Jupyter Office Hours to recieve expert technical support.
+Come join the Jupyter Office Hours to receive expert technical support.

 JupyterHub office hours - Every Friday, 11:30 am - 1pm, ACS Room 365
 Zoom URL: https://ucmerced.zoom.us/j/87915353522?pwd=bW5zV3NCNWk5d2dvVkZwaXlObHJ3dz09